A topological gap theorem for the $\pi_2$-systole of positive scalar curvature 3-manifolds: Abstract

 \section{Abstract}

-Given a closed orientable 3-manifold $M$ with scalar curvature greater than or equal to 1, it is known that if $\pi_2(M)\ne0$ then the $\pi_2$\,--\,systole of $M$ is at most $8\pi$.
+Let $M$ be a closed orientable 3-manifold with scalar curvature greater than or equal to 1.
+If $M$ has nonvanishing second homotopy group, then it is known that the $\pi_2$\,--\,systole of $M$ (i.e. the minimal achievable area of homotopically nontrivial spheres) is at most $8\pi$.
 We prove the following gap theorem: if $M$ is further not a quotient of $S^2\times S^1$, then the $\pi_2$\,--\,systole of $M$ is no greater than an improved constant $c\approx 5.44\pi$.
-This statement follows as a new application of Huisken and Ilmanen's weak inverse mean curvature flow.
+This statement follows as a new topological application of Huisken and Ilmanen's weak inverse mean curvature flow.